CYCNO/Population-Game/readme.md

 Bug Need To Be Fix:
 - [ ] Label dont properly allign to center when running the website for the first time on smaller devices

+Future Work:
+- [ ] Need entire rewrite of js side for optimize and organize the code

 if you got any issue or suggestion, open an issue.

 Thanks to apis